VillagerUnknown/VillagerCoin-CoinBanks/README.md

 * A craftable Ravager Coin Bank.
 * 2 types of Guardian Coin Banks: Guardian and Elder Guardian.
 * 2 types of craftable Piglin Banks: Piglin and Zombified Piglin.
+* 2 types of craftable Hoglin Banks: Hoglin and Zoglin.

 ## Support